 Heather FaubertHeather Faubert is a research associate who runs the University of Rhode Island’s Plant Protection Clinic.
-She is well known for diagnosing the innumerable diseases, pests and other problems that southern New England plants battle each year, and providing protocol for safe treatment.
-She typically gets more than 300 samples per year to identify and […]
+She is well known for diagnosing the innumerable diseases, pests and other problems that southern New England plants battle each year, and providing protocols for safe treatment.

 Rainer LohmannOceanography Professor Lohmann is worried about the chemical pollutants that drift into our waterways and travel around the globe in the world’s oceans, contaminating food webs and sometimes lingering for decades.

 Thomas MatherA national leader in the study of ticks and Lyme disease, he is working on developing a vaccine against the disease, developed a tick bite risk index for the U.S., and is the leading voice seeking to educate New Englanders about how to avoid getting bitten by ticks.